massana2110/massana2110/README.md

 ### <div align="center">Hi there 👋 I'm David Massana, Web and Android Developer 👨‍💻</div>

-- 🔭 I’m currently working at Farmacias San Nicolas as Software Developer
+- 🔭 I’m currently working at Difactori as Android Developer

-- 🌱 I’m currently learning Flutter and Clean Architecture for my projects
+- 🌱 I’m currently learning Jetpack Compose and Clean Architecture for my projects

 - 🎯I'm always trying to be better in all aspects of my life.